Social Development Specialist (Gender & Devt), PSTS

 - international experience working in development in several countries, preferably with demonstrated experience at the field level and with private sector projects in the region

 - excellent oral and written communication skills in English

 Please refer to the link for ADB Competency Framework for International Staff level 4 for a fuller description of expected competency levels.

 The selected candidate is appointed for an initial term of three (3) years.

 Actual appointment salary will be based on ADB's standards and computation, taking into account the selected individual's qualifications and experience.

 ADB seeks to ensure that everyone is treated with respect and given equal opportunities to work in an inclusive environment.
 ADB encourages all qualified candidates to apply regardless of their racial, ethnic, religious and cultural background, gender, sexual orientation or disabilities.
 Women are highly encouraged to apply.

 Please note that the actual level and salary will be based on qualifications of the selected candidate.

-If you wish to be considered for this position, please forward a copy of your CV in Microsoft Word format, along with any relevant documentation to Ms. Carol Mallari at [email protected] on or before 5th April 2019.
+If you wish to be considered for this position, please forward a copy of your CV in Microsoft Word format, along with any relevant documentation to Ms. Carol Mallari at [email protected].
 All information will be in the strictest confidence as we pride ourselves on our professional service.
 We will revert to you as soon as feasible when we have reviewed your application.